From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Experimental Methodology

 \subsection{Large Scale Evaluation}

-\descr{Dataset $(D_L)$.} For our large-scale evaluation, we curate a dataset, $(D_L)$, comprising all CVEs published between June 2024 and May 2025 that include publicly available source code.
-Since these CVEs postdate knowledge cutoff of LLMs (\texttt{o3} and \texttt{o4-mini}) used in \cvegenie, they ensure zero prior exposure. $D_L$ includes 841 CVEs across 186 CWEs, 29 programming languages, and 440 open-source projects.
-Our statistical analysis shows approximately 55\% of CVEs in $D_L$ fall under the top 25 most dangerous CWEs~\cite{mitre--top25_nodate}, and around 49\% lack a PoC in their advisory.
+\descr{Dataset $(D_L)$.} For our large-scale evaluation, we construct a dataset, $(D_L)$, consisting of all CVEs published between June 2024 and May 2025 that include publicly available source code.
+A CVE is included in $(D_L)$ if at least one of the following conditions is satisfied: (1) the CVE entry contains a GitHub URL (e.g., a patch commit) in its references that links directly to the relevant source code, or (2) the CVE specifies affected software versions, and the source code corresponding to those versions is publicly accessible.
+Because these CVEs were disclosed after the knowledge cutoff of the LLMs (\texttt{o3} and \texttt{o4-mini}) used in \cvegenie, $(D_L)$ ensures zero prior exposure during model training.
+Overall, $(D_L)$ comprises 841 CVEs spanning 186 CWEs, 29 programming languages, and 440 distinct open-source software (OSS) projects.
+The OSS projects cover a broad range of application domains, including web applications and backends (156), libraries and frameworks (147), CLI tools and binaries (28), cloud and DevOps systems (25), embedded and networking software (18), operating systems and runtimes (17), AI/ML platforms (16), desktop applications (13), blockchain and cryptocurrency systems (7), mobile applications and SDKs (7), and security tools (6).
+In terms of vulnerability types, the majority of CVEs in $(D_L)$ fall under the following categories: injection and improper neutralization (29\%), authorization and authentication (11\%), resource management (8\%), information exposure (6\%), memory safety (3\%), request forgery (3\%), and others.
+Our statistical analysis further shows that approximately 55\% of CVEs in $D_L$ fall under the top 25 most dangerous CWEs~\cite{mitre--top25_nodate}, and around 49\% lack a PoC in their advisory.

 \descr{Methodology.} We use the same methodology as Section~\ref{subsec:sat-study}, and run \cvegenie{} on $D_L$ three times, iteratively.